-No matter whether you are a casino or betting website, your user feedback is super important as in the end of the day, we’re all striving to prove our users that they’ve made a right choice.
+No matter whether you are a casino or betting website, your user feedback is super important as at the end of the day, we’re all striving to prove to our users that they’ve made the right choice.

-After all, you should constantly try your best to improve your skills, service or product to satisfy your audience and how else you want to do that, if not by letting them tell their thoughts?
+After all, you should constantly try your best to improve your skills, service, or product to satisfy your audience how else do you want to do that, if not by letting them tell their thoughts?

 Why is users’ feedback essential for your business?

-The answer is pretty simple: you get to know what’s on your clients’ mind, how they actually feel about what you offer and what features they are craving for.
+The answer is pretty simple: you get to know what’s on your clients’ minds, how they actually feel about what you offer, and what features they are craving.

 The user satisfaction or dissatisfaction comments will give you guidance on creating your products or services roadmap to meet your clients’ needs perfectly.